mapbender/mapbender-documentation/en/elements/export/printclientbatch.rst

 Configuration
 -------------

-This documentation only decscribes the additional features of the Batch Mode Print.
+This documentation only describes the additional features of the Batch Mode.

-You find the documentation about general printing at PrintClient.
+You find the documentation about the general printing at :ref:`printclient`.

 .. image:: ../../../figures/printclient_batch_mode_configuration.png
      :scale: 70

-* **Hochladen von Geodaten aktivieren**: Das Hochladen von Linienobjekten in unterschiedlichen Formaten KML, GeoJSON, GPX, GML erlauben (Standard aktiv)
+* **Enable upload of track (KML, GeoJSON, GPX, GML)**: Allow the upload of linstrings (default true)